hu1man/EmployeeManagement/README.md

 Replace:

-DESKTOP-RU25KP9 & Uer ID , Password with your server name  ID & password(check in SSMS).
+DESKTOP-RU25KP9 & User ID , Password with your server name  ID & password(check in SSMS).

-sa and YourPassword with valid SQL Server login.

 Setup the database